-Centennial Park actually features two playgrounds (one natural, one with new inclusive, accessible equipment updated in 2018) and a splash park, as well as trails, green space, tennis courts, a swimming pool (newly constructed, scheduled to open in summer 2019), and lots of washrooms and parking!
+Centennial Park actually features two playgrounds (one natural, one with inclusive, accessible equipment updated in 2018) and a splash park, as well as trails, green space, tennis courts, a swimming pool (newly constructed in summer 2019), and lots of washrooms and parking!

 The main entrance leads you to the large, traditional playground, which includes a new inclusive structure.
 The ground is rubberized, the ramps are wide, and there are lots of neat sensory options.

 There is a small play structure perfect for little climbers, with a double slide.

 There are several swings sets, with three infant swings, one accessible swing, and one ‘child and me’ swing when we visited.

 This is a popular park that is often packed during the summer, but if you have preschoolers and can come visit during the day when school is in session, you may just have the whole place to yourself!